migopp/just-enough-cpp/README.md

 1. The `#include` preprocessor directive,
 2. The `make` build system,
+3. Forgotten keywords,
+4. New keywords,
+5. References,
+6. Namespaces,
-3. Classes and the principle of resource acquisition is initialization (RAII),
+7. Classes and the principle of resource acquisition is initialization (RAII),
+8. Copying and moving,
+9. Casting,
-4. Templates,
+10. Templates, and
-5. Lambdas and closures,
+11. Lambdas and closures
-6. Type Qualifiers, and
-7. Other Keywords

 ## Instructions